 The Random Forest is proven to be a robust algorithm for classifications task.
-In order to build an efficient machine learning model, a collection of Sentinel-2 tiles from the time series with the correspondent labels from the GSW database is selected for the training (Figure 4).
+In order to build an efficient machine learning model, a collection of Sentinel-2 tiles from the time series with the correspondent labels from the GSW database is selected for the training (Figure 7).

-The model will learn from multiple dates representing different seasons and Lake Surface dynamics which enables for model generalization (temporal and spatial).
+The model will learn from multiple dates representing different seasons and Lake Surface dynamics which enables for model generalization (temporal and spatial) nor from each image individually (adaptative sampling by tile instead of generic samples derived from the multi-temporal stack).

-Figure 4: Illustration of the RF pipeline
+Figure 7: Illustration of the RF pipeline